JingpinLiu/Fourier/README.md

 **Manuscript PDF:** See the project page or `docs/assets/manuscript.pdf`

+## Quick Start
+- Open the notebooks/Fourier_Analysis_Demo.ipynb
+- Follow the instructions in the analysis to replicate analysis pipeline
+- Read the explaination section for the rationale behind the analysis

 ## Highlights
 - Fourier pipeline extracts amplitude & phase at the known stimulus frequency.
 - Captures transient onset/offset responses that regression may miss.